xpack-dev-tools/clang-xpack/README-RELEASE.md

 ### Run the build scripts

-On the macOS machine (`xbbm13`) open ssh sessions to both Linux machines (`xbbi` and `xbba`):
+On the macOS machine (`xbbm`) open ssh sessions to both Linux machines (`xbbi` and `xbba`):

 ```sh